-Volume 52, Issue 5: January 16, 2026 Disclosure of Public Servants' Personal Information (Support) SB 1064 (Bradley) and HB 1027 (Porras) permit current and former public servants (including law enforcement, judges, elected officials, and others) to send a written notice to data brokers to stop disclosing their "protected information" (like home address, phone, email, SSN, and similar identifiers), prohibit those brokers from releasing that information after receiving the notice, and create a civil cause of action with damages and fees if they fail to comply.
+Volume 52, Issue 8: February 6, 2026 Disclosure of Public Servants' Personal Information (Support) SB 1064 (Bradley) and HB 1027 (Porras) permit current and former public servants (including law enforcement, judges, elected officials, and others) to send a written notice to data brokers to stop disclosing their "protected information" (like home address, phone, email, SSN, and similar identifiers), prohibit those brokers from releasing that information after receiving the notice, and create a civil cause of action with damages and fees if they fail to comply.
 (Wagoner) Electronic Payment of Public Records Fees (Monitor) SB 44 (Rouson) requires that an agency provide an electronic option for the payment of any fee associated with a request to inspect or copy public records.
 As defined in existing law, the term "agency" includes municipalities, as well as state, county, and other governmental entities.
-(Wagoner) Public Records (Oppose) HB 437 (Andrade) and SB 770 (Rouson) update public records access rules covering fees, response times, and penalties for noncompliance.
+(Wagoner) Public Records (Oppose) CS/HB 437 (Andrade) and SB 770 (Rouson) update public records access rules covering fees, response times, and penalties for noncompliance.
 The bills expand the "actual cost of duplication" to include clerical, supervisory, and IT costs, excluding overhead.
 The bills require agencies to promptly acknowledge requests and respond within three business days with records, a timeline, or a denial citing legal exemptions.
 The bills prohibit fees if agencies fail to act within three days and ban charges for requests taking under 30 minutes or for redacted record inspections.
 The bills require written explanations for delays over 15 days or exemption claims.
 The bills also establish fines and misdemeanor penalties for violations, including out-of-state offenses.
 Lastly, the bills allow courts to impose fees on non-compliant agencies and reimburse attorney costs in some cases.
-(Wagoner) LEGISLATIVE BILL SUMMARIES Florida League of Cities
+CS/HB 437 was amended to delete a provision that would have required certain public-records and public-meeting exemptions to automatically sunset (expire) after 10 years unless the Page 96 of 139 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities